 Keep in mind that market conditions will dictate whether interest rates go up or down.

-Two are the most common types of borrowers where adjustable mortgage rates make sense are those who are transient and those who need a lower rate to qualify to purchase a home.
+Two common types of borrowers whose adjustable mortgage rates make sense are those who are transient and those who need a lower rate to qualify to purchase a home.

-When you are constantly being relocated for work and know you won't stay in one place for a long time, an adjustable rate loan makes sense.
+An adjustable-rate loan makes sense when you are constantly being relocated for work and know you won't stay in one place for a long time.

-If you know you'll be in a property for an extended period of time a fixed-rate mortgage would offer more financial stability.
+If you know, you'll be in a property for an extended period, a fixed-rate mortgage would offer more financial stability.

-Some borrowers need a lower rate to be able to become a first-time buyer or even purchase a second home.
-They may even look at some of the lower income housing choices.
+Some borrowers need a lower rate to become first-time buyers or even purchase a second home.
+They may even look at some of the lower-income housing choices.

 There are some potential downside risks with an ARM.
 Your mortgage interest rate could increase, causing your monthly mortgage payments to go up.

-When the interest rate on your ARM changes during your loan term, you could end up owing more money than you originally planned.
+When the interest rate on your ARM changes during your loan term, you could owe more money than you originally planned.

-If you have a low down payment and the real estate market faces a downturn, you could end up owing more money than your house is worth.
+If you have a low down payment and the real estate market faces a downturn, you could owe more money than your house is worth.

 When the market value of your home falls below your original purchase price, you may end up losing money because your loan balance will be greater than what you paid.